 It is a Microsoft Directory Service that runs on Windows Server and allows administrators to manage network permissions and access.
 Data in Active Directory is stored as objects.
-A single element, such as a user, group, application, or device, such as a printer, is referred to as an object.
+A single element, such as a user, group, application, or device such as a printer is referred to as an

-To create an OU, from the server manager locate “Tools” and upper side of the server manager dashboard and click on Active Directory Users and Computers
+To create an OU.
+From the “Server Manager” locate “Tools” on the upper side of the server manager dashboard and click on Active Directory Users and Computers.

 Next, right-click on your server domain name